Week 11 NFL playoff picture: Cowboys to play for NFC East lead

 4. Washington Redskins (6-4)

 Sunday quite possibly was a major turning point in the NFC East.
-The Redskins' home loss to the Texans, combined with the Cowboys' sudden success, has tightened the race considerably.
-The good news is that the Redskins still hold the cards, and could bolster their position if they can win their next three games -- all against division opponents.
+The Redskins' home loss to the Texans combined with the Cowboys' sudden success has tightened the race considerably.
+The good news is that the Redskins still hold the cards and could bolster their position if they can win their next three games -- all against division opponents.
 The bad news: They'll need to do it with backup quarterback Colt McCoy, who will replace injured Alex Smith the rest of the way.
 Worse news?
-The Redskins didn't have a third quarterback on their roster, even on the practice squad, and would be playing blind if something happens to McCoy.
+The Redskins didn't have a third quarterback on their roster, even on the practice squad, and will be playing blind if something happens to McCoy.

 Smith's injury draws Theismann comparisons

-Alex Smith suffers both a broken fibula and tibia, 33 years to the day Joe Theismann suffered a career-ending injury when he broke the same two bones in his right leg.
+Alex Smith suffers a broken fibula and tibia 33 years to the day after Joe Theismann suffered a career-ending injury when he broke the same two bones in his right leg.

 Next up: At Dallas Cowboys